obiwang/obiwang.github.io/source/_posts/Core Animation Timing in Depth.md

 ### active local time vs. basic local time

-Though there is no actual defination of `basic local time`, this part is just my guessing.
-You can skip it.
-You don't have to know anything about the `basic local time` since CA has done for you.
+Though there is no actual defination of `basic local time`, this part is just my guess.
+Skip it won't make you lose anything since CA has done everything for you.
 But it can help you get better understanding of Core Animation.
-In the [CAMediaTiming Protocol Reference](https://developer.apple.com/library/ios/documentation/GraphicsImaging/Reference/CAMediaTiming_protocol/index.html):
+From the [CAMediaTiming Protocol Reference](https://developer.apple.com/library/ios/documentation/GraphicsImaging/Reference/CAMediaTiming_protocol/index.html):
 > The conversion from parent time to local time has two stages:
 0. Conversion to “active local time”.
 This includes the point at which the object appears in the parent object's timeline and how fast it plays relative to the parent.
 0. Conversion from “active local time” to “basic local time”.
 The timing model allows for objects to repeat their basic duration multiple times and, optionally, to play backwards before repeating.

-We already know stage 1, which is equation `(1)`.
-And we can see that stage 2 affects animaiton's  repeating and reverse.
+We already know what stage 1 is, which is exactly equation `(1)`.
+Aslo, we can see that stage 2 affects animaiton's  repeating and reverse.
 We can guess that, the `basic local time` should be the time of one iteration of the animation.
 So that Core Animation can calcuate the animation value at any `active local time`.
 The local time of an animation with repeating and reverse is illustrated below.

 ![Figure 3](/images/graph3.svg)

 ## Timing in Action
-The biggest difference is that once you add an `CAAnimation` to a layer, you can't change its property, the animation is readonly.
+The biggest difference, between `CAAnimation` and `CALayer` in `CAMediaTiming`, is that once an `CAAnimation` is added to a layer, it is readonly and can not be changed.
 But you can manipulate some of the `CAMediaTiming` properties in the layer.
-The *some* of the properties are: `beginTime`, `timeOffset`, and `speed`.
-You can imagine that the animation is a movie, the layer is a player.
-Once you have created a movie, you can play it by adding to the layer.
-You can't edit the movie during playing since it is just a player, not a recoreder or something.
-But you can pause, fast faward, rewind or start from any position.
+That *some* of the properties are: `beginTime`, `timeOffset`, and `speed`.
+Just imagine the animation as a movie, and the layer as a player.
+Once the movie have been created, it can be added to the layer.
+The player cannot edit the movie during playing since it is just a player, not a recoreder or something else.
+It can pause, fast faward, rewind or start from any position.
+Let's see some examples.

 ### How to play an animation
-An animation is not played immediately after being added to a layer, it will be scheduled at the next run loop.
-If the `beginTime` is not specified in the animation object, the layer will set it to the current local time after the animation started.
-If you want to do something when the animation started, you can set to the animation's delegate property with an NSObject that implements `animationDidStart(anim: CAAnimation)` method.
-If the layer's speed is set to 0 prior the animation have started, the animation will never start without changing the layer's speed to a nonzero value.
+To play an animation, just simply add it to a layer.
+The animation is not played immediately, it will be scheduled at  next run loop.
+If the `beginTime` is not specified in the animation object, the layer will set it to the current local time after the animation start.
+If you want to do something at that moment, you can set to the animation's delegate property with an NSObject that implements `animationDidStart(anim: CAAnimation)` method.
+If the layer's speed is set to 0 prior to the animation has started, the animation will never start without changing the layer's speed to a nonzero value.

 ### How to pause an animation
 Apple has documented how to [Pausing and Resuming Animations](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreAnimation_guide/AdvancedAnimationTricks/AdvancedAnimationTricks.html#//apple_ref/doc/uid/TP40004514-CH8-SW15).
 Let's see why it should code this way.